 The Bel-Red/130th light rail station is being built as part of the Bel-Red East Link Segment.
 This station is located between 130th and 132nd Avenues NE at NE Spring Boulevard.
-Construction began in the first quarter of 2017 and be complete by the end of 2020.
+Station construction began in the first quarter of 2017 and be complete by late summer 2021.

 Will there be public art or open space as part of this station?